etiennestuder/gradle-jooq-plugin/README.md

 The code generation tasks are automatically configured as dependencies of the corresponding source compilation tasks provided by the `JavaBasePlugin` plugin.
 Hence, running a build that eventually needs to compile sources will first trigger the required jOOQ code generation tasks.
+This auto-triggering of the code generation when compiling the containing source set can be turned off.

 To see the log output of the jOOQ code generation tool, run the Gradle build with log level `info`: